Differentially Private False Discovery Rate Control: FDR Control and Power of PrivateBHq

 \begin{theorem} Fix $q$ and assume $\nu \le q/m$.
 Under the assumptions of Theorem \ref{thm:pbhq_fdr}, run the PrivateBHq procedure at level

 and the BHq step-down procedure at level $q$.
 Then, the numbers of rejections satisfy

 with probability tending to one as $m \goto \infty$. \end{theorem}

-If $R_{\textnormal{SD}} \ge m'$ and the event \eqref{eq:r_ineq} happens, PrivateBHq must reject all $p$-values passing through \peel.
-This high-power property, however, is appealing if $q'$ is only slightly larger than $q$ or, put more simply, $24 \eta\sqrt{m'\log(1/\delta)} \log m/\e$ is small.
-This is indeed the case as shown by the corollary below.
+When $R_{\textnormal{SD}} \ge m'$ and the event \eqref{eq:r_ineq} happens, PrivateBHq must reject all $p$-values passing through \peel.
+In the case where non-null $p$-values are significant enough to pass through \peel, this fact suggests that PrivateBHq achieves high power.
+This high-power property, however, is appealing if $q'$ is only slightly larger than $q$ or, put more simply, the number $24 \eta\sqrt{m'\log(1/\delta)} \log m/\e$ is small.
+With regard to Examples \ref{ex:binomial} and \ref{ex:exponential}, this is equivalent to have a sufficiently large sample size $n$.
+The following corollary formalizes this point.

 \begin{corollary} In Examples \ref{ex:binomial} and \ref{ex:exponential}, fix $\epsilon, \delta$ and assume $m' \le \min\{n^{1 - c}, m\}$ for constant $c > 0$.
 Under the assumptions of Theorem \ref{thm:power}, the claims of both Theorems \ref{thm:pbhq_fdr} and \ref{thm:power} hold as $m, n \goto \infty$ if PrivateBHq is performed at level $(1+c')q$ for a sufficiently small constant $c' > 0$. \end{corollary}